cerb/cerb.github.io/_docs/api/api.md

     url: /docs/home/
 ---

 The REST-based[^rest] Web API[^api] provides the ability to remote control Cerb for automation, synchronization, and integration.
-For example, you can use the API from other applications and services to create tickets, search records, monitor notifications, manage tasks, and interact with [bots](/docs/bots/).
+For example, you can use the API from other applications and services to create tickets, search records, monitor notifications, manage tasks, and run automations.

 The API uses [OAuth 2.0](/docs/api/authentication/) to authorize API requests.
 It supports returning data in XML or JSON.